Metal Roofing vs Shingle Roofing: Which Is Best for Florida Homes?

 Yet, what most consumers don’t realize is that asphalt roofing is not their only choice.
 Sure, it’s the most widely used roofing material, but that doesn’t mean that it’s the best choice.

-Your home’s roof is the most important feature of your home.
+Your home’s roof is one of its most important features.
 Yet few people think much about it until there’s a tropical storm.
 Read on to learn about the pros and cons of asphalt and metal roofing so you can make an informed decision.

 Cost and Longevity

-Shingle roof cost is one of the most affordable roofing materials.
-On average, it costs anywhere from $350-$900 per square.
-You can usually get 10-20 years of use out of a shingle roof, and sometimes as long as 30 years when installed well.
+Shingle roofing is one of the most affordable options, costing anywhere from $350–$900 per square.
+You can usually get 10–20 years of use out of a shingle roof, and sometimes as long as 30 years with proper installation.

-Often the biggest factors impacting the longevity of your roof are (1) the workmanship and how well it is installed, and (2) environmental factors such as proximity to salt air common in tropical areas and overhanging trees.
+Often the biggest factors impacting the longevity of your roof are the workmanship and how well it is installed, as well as environmental factors such as salt air or overhanging trees.

 Shingle Roofing Pros